pattersongrant/llm-news-app/README.md

 # llm-news-app
-LLM, AI powered news source based on python google news web scraping.
+LLM, AI powered news source based on Python Google News web scraping.

-Uses ollama to run model and gnews library for web scraping
+Uses ollama to run model and gnews library for web scraping.

 ## Why?
 Many people don't have the time/attention to read a whole article and research different viewpoints.
 Talking about news with an LLM can speed up the process and help users gain a deeper understanding than just reading.